atolab/zenoh-web/content/docs/getting-started/key-concepts.md

 The zenoh API provides the primitives to allow pub/sub (push) communications as well as query/reply (pull) communications:
  - **put :** push live data to the matching subscribers and storages.
  - **subscribe :** subscriber to live data publications.
- - **get :** query data from the matching storages and evals.
+ - **get :** query data from the matching queryables (including storages).
- - **queryable :** declares an entity able to reply to queries
+ - **queryable :** declare an entity able to reply to queries.

 Based on those primitives, zenoh introduces the **Storage** abstraction that uses both **subscribe** (to receive and store publications) and **queryable** (to reply to queries with stored data).

 ![key primitives](/img/key_primitives_v0.6.png "key primitives")

 The zenoh API is provided for a set of programming languages (full list in [API documentations](../APIs/APIs)).
 Each one implements the zenoh protocol to support those primitives.
-Thanks to limited prerequisites, the zenoh protocol can be implemented on top of either Physical, Data Link or Transport [communication layers](https://en.wikipedia.org/wiki/OSI_model).
+~~Thanks to limited prerequisites, the zenoh protocol can be implemented on top of either Physical, Data Link or Transport [communication layers](https://en.wikipedia.org/wiki/OSI_model).~~